CharleneMcKeown/DevOps-and-Containers/README.md

 1. Sign into the [Microsoft Azure portal](https://portal.azure.com).
 Use the details provided to you when you provisioned your lab in the first step.

-1. Locate your workstation - you should see it listed as in the screenshot below.
+1. Locate your workstation - you should see it listed on your dashboard as in the screenshot below.
 Click it and you should be taken to the overview page for the virtual machine.

 <img src="screenshots\select_workstation.PNG" alt="Select Workstation" width=600px />